 The day’s first scene was in New Bond Street, London, where the group walked past jeweller’s shop Watches Of Switzerland, before running into luxury goldsmith Asprey, situated across the road at numbers 165-169.

-Starr then filmed a solo scene at 42 Winchester Road in St Margaret’s.
-At the time this was a grocery store, but has since been converted into a private residence.
+Starr then filmed a solo scene outside 40 Winchester Road in St Margaret’s.
+In 1965 this was a sweet shop called The Tuck Shop, but has since been converted to a private residence.

 The scene was ‘attempt number three’ to extract the ring.
 Starr was filmed checking his weight, and almost getting his finger chopped off while waiting for the results to be printed.